Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  and to begin wiht i have creted a category. cs under models folder updated category.cs i have run the command under pm nugget packager and there after updated aPPLICATIONdbcontext.CS
+  and to begin wiht i have creted a category. cs under models folder updated category.cs i have run the command under pm nugget packager and there after updated aPPLICATIONdbcontext.CS again i have deleted my dbcontext.cs and have to run the command again  and this time it worked